Scottish art, Scottish paintings, and Scottish artists and contemporary art - Artist CV's

 To see more Alma WOLFSON Scottish art click

-Robina Yasmin is particularly known as a highly collectable painter of zebras, giraffes and beach scenes.
-She is a past finalist in the Hunting Art Prizes at the Royal College of Art and the Discerning Eye at the Mall Galleries, London.
+Although Robina Yasmin is particularly known as a highly collectable painter of zebras she is also know for beautiful paintings of giraffes and beach scenes.
+She has established herself as a painter of subjects that enthrall and uplift the viewer.
+With a sense of exploration Robina uses her subjects as a vehicle to record light.
+For it is light that inspires her the most and is so pronounced in her paintings which display such great sensitivity of observation and technique.
+She has developed a very distinct style and is a past finalist in the Hunting Art Prizes at the Royal College of Art and the Discerning Eye at the Mall Galleries, London.
 Robina's art works have also been shown at the Royal Academy Summer Exhibition.

 In addition to Red Rag Modern Art Gallery Robina Yasmin paintings can also been seen at other leading British art galleries.